theapu/whatsapp-groups-broadcast/README.md

 # whatsapp-groups-broadcast
-Nodjes service to broadcast messages to multiple whatsapp group
+Nodjes service to broadcast messages to multiple whatsapp groups

 ## Introduction
 whatsapp-groups-broadcast is a nodejs service to send messages to multiple whatsapp groups and to send scheduled messages to groups.